introduction-to-python-bsuir-2019/PythonHomework/README.md

-  --json                Outputs verbose status messages --length LENGTH       Sets the length of each line of news output --date DATE           Search past news by date in format yeardaymonth (19991311)
+  --json                Outputs verbose status messages --length LENGTH       Sets the length of each line of news output --date DATE           Search past news by date in format yeardaymonth (19991311) --to_html PATH        Save news by path in html format --to_fb2 PATH         Save news by path in fb2 format
 ```

 ### Json structure